taipan-sudo-su/Terraform-Project-with-S3-and-DynamoDB-statelock/README.md

 ## Backend Configuration

 This project uses an S3 bucket to store the Terraform state file and a DynamoDB table to manage state locking and prevent concurrent modifications.

+TO use this repo as a personal project make a terraform.tfvars To create a terraform.tfvars file for your personal Terraform project, you'll need to define the variable values that Terraform will use.
+This file will include values for the variables you've defined in your main.tf and backend.tf files, such as the AWS region, AMI ID, instance type, S3 bucket name, etc.